 Advisors can generate DARS audits from the Student Database with SRF390 or from the DARS tab on EARS.
 Students can generate a DARS audit online from MyUW.

-Application for graduation is made through the departmental advisor, and consists of a DARS graduation audit (GDARS) signed by the student and advisor.
+Application for graduation is made through the departmental advisor, and consists of a web application for graduation filled out by the student and advisor and confirmed by the student via email.

-The first section of the GDARS includes places for the adviser to add remarks, indicate multiple degrees, list minors and minor requirements, indicate the quarter of graduation, indicate permission for the use of more than 90 lower division transfer credits, and sign the form.
-The rest of the GDARS lists the student’s courses under each college and department requirement.
-The first section of a sample GDARS is on the next two pages.
+The first section of the application includes places for the adviser to add remarks, indicate multiple degrees, list minors and minor requirements, indicate the quarter of graduation, indicate permission for the use of more than 90 lower division transfer credits, and sign the form.
+The rest of the application lists the student’s courses under each college and department requirement.

 Back to top